luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

 2. **Create clear policies**: Decide what types of information belong on Signal versus email or other platforms
 3. **Use disappearing messages appropriately**: Set expiration times based on the sensitivity of the information
 4. **Verify contacts**: For highly sensitive communications, verify security numbers in person or via video call
+5. **Maintain detailed contact records**: As the Waltz/Goldberg incident demonstrated, never abbreviate contact names or use initials only—each contact should have a full, unambiguous name and relevant details
-5. **Regular security audits**: Periodically review your Signal contacts and groups to ensure they're current and appropriate
+6. **Regular security audits**: Periodically review your Signal contacts and groups to ensure they're current and appropriate

 ## Conclusion: The Writer's Security Triad